How to Test Your PH Level Without Strips

 Step 3

-The pH meter will start displaying the numbers now.
+The pH meter will start displaying numbers.
 Let the device stabilize for a few seconds until the device lands on one numerical pH value, which is the exact pH of your well water.

 Results

-A pH value below 7 is acidic, while values above 7 represent alkalinity.
+A pH value below 7 is acidic, while values above 7 represent alkaline, or basic, water.

 Step 1